zlatanvasovic/hackwork/README.md

 ### Helpers

 Hackwork has some helpers, e.g. to make layout or configure HTTP.
+All of them are in the `core/` and they're dynamically imported to `core/hackwork.php`.

 ## Layouts